apache/superset/superset/db_engine_specs/README.md

 ### Function names

-DB engine specs should implement a class method called `get_function_names` that retuns a list of strings, representing all the function names that the database supports.
+DB engine specs should implement a class method called `get_function_names` that returns a list of strings, representing all the function names that the database supports.
 This is used for autocomplete in SQL Lab.

 ### Masked encrypted extra